shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 is fairly small... so small in fact, that the most obvious method for parallelization (row-major order) extracts almost no parallelism.
-With a small change, we were able to improve performance significantly: in particular, the triangular strategy described here is 4x faster than the row-major strategy on 30 processors, despite being 15% slower on a single core.
+With a small change, we were able to improve performance significantly: in particular, the triangular strategy described here is 3.5x faster than the row-major strategy on 30 processors, despite being mildly slower on a single core.

 <!--
 In code, we could do this in MPL as follows: